mrisher/webxr-reference/webxr-device-api/xrdevicepose.md

 <dl>
   <dt>getViewMatrix()</dt>
-  <dd>Takes an <a href="xrview">XRView</a> object and returns a matrix describing the view transform to be used when rendering the passed <a href="xrview">XRView</a>.
+  <dd>Takes an <a href="xrview">XRView</a> object and returns a matrix describing the view transform to be used when rendering the passed XRView.
 The matrices represent the inverse of the model matrix of the associated viewpoint.</dd>
 </dl>

 ## Examples